top of page

 The company bows and departs, P empties the bin on his way out

-B: That raving poltroon Southey, of course (snorts) - believes complaining of present days is the certain path to future praise - my fame he envies, yea, my skill he needs (waves to the charming maids hanging up their unmentionables) - I'll make him wish he'd changed his Lakes for an ocean (exhales fine Turkish tobacco)
+B: Such ravings are the inventions of that execrable villain Southey, of course (hisses) - believes complaining of present days is the certain path to future praise - my fame he envies, yea, my skill he needs (waves to the charming maids hanging up their unmentionables) - I'll make the fool wish he'd changed his Lakes for an ocean (exhales fine Turkish tobacco)

 END